Razvanip13/Reproducing-GPT2-small/README.md

     <img src="assets/fineweb.png" alt="understand" width="700" height="350">
 </p>

+We split the 10B tokens into shards and we load them gradually during the training in the data loader.

 ## HellaSwag

 HellaSwag provides a smooth evaluation and "early signals" (it slowly improves even for small models like ours).